GREAT BEND - Thelma Marie Ridgeway, 86, died March 4, 2012 at Medical Lodge of Kinsley.

-This week's Chamber of Commerce Coffee will be hosted by the First Presbyterian Church, 2400 Washington, at 9:30 a.m., Thursday.
-Ambassador in charge will be Jan Westfall with greeters Erin Powers and Nancy Sundahl.
+This week's Chamber of Commerce Coffee will be hosted by TNT Renovations, 716 Washington, at 9:30 a.m., Thursday.
+Ambassador in charge will be Jill Fitzsimmons with greeters Brian Harrison and Marty Steinert.
 Coffee, doughnuts and door prizes will be available.

 Every continent has its own story to tell, and hundreds of millions of years ago, Africa was the perfect habitat for one of nature's most ferocious creatures.

 I'm starting to feel bad for President Obama, if you want to know the truth.

 Race is one of those subjects that never seems to simmer down.

 WASHINGTON – Oil prices continued to collapse Monday and are getting closer to levels that could dampen the U.S. energy boom.